Crime & Consequences: Why Scare Tactics Don't Work — and What Does

 Does it connect to ongoing support?
 A one-off workshop is a starting point.
 For young people who are already at risk, the most effective provision combines workshop delivery with access to mentoring or other sustained support.

-Our Crime & Consequences workshops are delivered across London and Sussex by trained credible messengers, as a standalone session or as part of a broader PSHE programme.
+Our Crime & Consequences workshops are delivered across London and Sussex by trained credible messengers, either as standalone sessions or as part of a broader PSHE programme.

 If you would like to talk about how Pathways can support your school's approach, get in touch here.